Upcoming Dates:

 ✓ 7 nights accommodation

-✓ Daily surf guiding and transport to the many surf spots located on east and south coasts
+✓ Daily surf guiding and transport to surf spots

 ✓ Comprehensive daily surf coaching on land and in the water

-✓ Buffet breakfast daily + tea and coffee + lunches and dinners at authentic local restaurants
+✓ Breakfast daily + tea and coffee at the surf camp + all lunches and dinners at local restaurants

 ✓ All your surfing video footage and photos downloaded to Dropbox daily